• Home

 1. Maggie Discovery Tour

-I haven’t personally done the Maggie Discovery Tour, but I’ve seen people enjoying their Magnetic Island tours.
-Plus, Aquascene Magnetic Island is run by a very nice local family.
+I haven’t personally done the Maggie Discovery Tour (I’ve only enjoyed their Sunsets & Shipwrecks Tour), but I’ve only heard good things.
+Plus, a very lovely local family runs Aquascene Magnetic Island.
 The five-hour tour takes you across the island and to two snorkelling locations.
 Along the way, you’ll enjoy morning tea in a secluded bay and learn everything there is to know about Maggie.
 If you only have a short amount of time on the island, it’s a great way to see the sights.

 2. Go jet-skiing at Horseshoe Bay

-I may be biased because they’re family friends, but if you want a thrill-seeking adventure, make your way to Magnetic Island Jet Ski Hire.
+I may be biased because they’re family friends, but if you’re looking for a thrill-seeking adventure, head to Magnetic Island Jet Ski Hire.
 If kayaks are a bit slow for you, this is the best alternative on the same beach.

 3. Experience the Museum of Underwater Art